Persix/AIO-Dialogflow-Chatbot/README.md

 ## Run Application
 After setting up Node.JS and Redis server, follow the guides to setup required services and run this intelligent Dialogflow Chatbot at your own convenience.

+## About transferring ownership
+This project is now maintained by Persix.